Repost of University of Utah’s Communication Dept. announcement:

 We’re entering an era of precision medicine—healthcare tailored to the individual, based on a range of biological and psychosocial factors—and with it comes both great enthusiasm and deep concerns.

 Developments in genomic medicine and digital medicine are unfolding rapidly, and healthcare practitioners and communicators must quickly prepare to facilitate the implementation of precision medicine approaches.
 Most importantly, we must be ready to fully engage patients and the public in the process.

 What are the potential challenges that could arise during precision medicine communication processes, and how can we address them?

 These questions drive the focus of my current PhD work in health communication.
-Over the past year, I’ve had the opportunity to deepen my understanding of precision medicine and exchange ideas with many people on the forefront of precision medicine implementation, first at the Frontiers in Precision Medicine symposium hosted at University of Utah, and then during my summer fellowship at the National Cancer Institute.
+Over the past 2 years, I’ve had the opportunity to deepen my understanding of precision medicine and exchange ideas with many people on the forefront of precision medicine implementation, first at the Frontiers in Precision Medicine symposium hosted at University of Utah, and then during a summer fellowship at the National Cancer Institute.

 The first paper in this line of work has just been published in Journal of Health Communication.
 Check out the abstract here:

 If you’d like a copy of the full article, I’m happy to provide it.